 We arrived in Gorak Shep between 11am and 12pm, checked in, left our backpacks in the room, drank tea and went to the Everest Base Camp.
 The walk was longer and tougher than the walk to Gorak Shep with several ascents and descents.

 The trail is not very well marked if you walk without a guide, make sure not to lose it.
 In the peak season it’s not a problem there is a long line of people walking to the Base Camp from Gorak Shep.
 Off-season you might be the only person going that way.
-There was a girl at our guesthouse that went solo to the Base Camp.
+A girl at our guesthouse went solo to the Base Camp.
 On the way back she took a wrong turn and got lost.
 She arrived at Gorak Sherp 7 hours later.
 If you’re going alone join other trekkers it’s safer.

 Day 9.
 Gorak Shep (5130m) – Kala Patthar (5640m) – Gorak Shep (5130m) – Pangboche (3940m)